Empower Your Practice

 Timing also matters within the day.
 Messages sent during business hours on weekday mornings tend to generate higher open and response rates than those sent late in the evening.
 For post-visit follow-ups, earlier contact captures patients while the visit is still fresh in their minds.

 Tone is equally important.
 Patients respond better to warm, plain-language messaging than to clinical or overly formal copy.
 Where possible, personalize the message with the patient's name and a reference to their specific care context.
 A message that reads as personal rather than automated builds the kind of trust that keeps patients engaged over time.
+Effectively managing this communication strategy is essential to drive patient activation.
+By delivering the right information at the right time, practices can increase patient activation, which is the core measure of a patient's willingness and confidence to manage their own health.

 Patients who use remote technologies better understand the relationship between their daily habits and their own health.
 In addition, with the introduction of remote monitoring, medical care becomes more accessible to residents of rural and hard-to-reach areas.
 In some cases, the patient can transfer his data to the doctor for consideration and avoid a face-to-face visit.